burnpiro/how-js-engine-works/README.md

-# How Js engine works and why your browser user all your RAM
+# How Js engine works and why your browser uses all your RAM

 Presentation done at MeetJS Wroclaw 31/07/2017